dockpanelsuite/dockpanelsuite_docs/themes/existing-themes.rst

 ------------------------
 This is a theme that simulates Visual Studio 2003.

-To apply this theme, the following code can be used
+To apply this theme, the following code can be used,

 .. code-block:: csharp